Introduction

 More importantly, it gives you a way to understand true cost per hour, the impact of maintenance strategy, when an asset becomes uneconomical, and where cost risk is building.
 Without it, decisions are based on incomplete information.

-The four components of life cycle cost
+The components of life cycle cost

 Capital cost